dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/README.md

 # DATA CLEANING PROCESS

-To bring the data into Power Query Editor, I head over to the Data tab in Microsoft Excel.
+To import the data into Power Query Editor, I navigated to the Data tab in Microsoft Excel.

 Click on "Get Data" and then select "From File," followed by "From Text/CSV."

 ![Screenshot (440)](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/45e07307-e759-44c4-a609-cad5e8533b54)

-Pick the location of the file to load it into the Query Editor.
+Specify the file's location to load it into the Query Editor.

 ![Loaded data](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/653aed6d-ef77-4a49-8707-53ab040e87a0)